HIV testing volume and positivity

 Testing volume and data on positivity are useful for programme monitoring.
 Knowing the numbers of people tested annually and the modality of testing or uptake of self-tests is critical to commodity forecasting and staff resource planning.
 Positivity data among those tested who have received a result also can help to validate the number of people reported as newly diagnosed through routine reporting systems and estimates of HIV prevalence from survey data.
 Finally, when disaggregated by age, sex, testing modality, and HIV status, these data are useful in assessing the effectiveness of delivering HTS and addressing gaps in various settings, contexts and populations.

-In addition to programme monitoring activities, annual testing volumes and positivity rates are inputs into the UNAIDS model to monitor progress towards the first 90 (percentage of people living with HIV who know their HIV status).
+In addition to programme monitoring activities, annual testing volumes and positivity rates are inputs into the UNAIDS model to monitor progress towards the first 90 (90% of people living with HIV know their HIV status).
 This model is used primarily in countries with weak case reporting systems that also have national population-based HIV surveys (see Indicator 1.1).

-Number of tests conducted where an HIV- positive result was returned to a person (positivity)
+Number of tests conducted where an HIV-positive result was returned to a person (positivity)

 Number of tests performed where results were received by a person (testing volume)

 The numerator and denominator should be collected from HTS programme registers, log books and reporting forms on a quarterly or annual basis.
 Reported data should be a count of the number of tests conducted where results were returned to a person and not the number of unique persons who tested at least once during the calendar year.
 For example, if a person who is HIV-positive tests once at a mobile testing van and then again at a clinic during the same calendar year, she should be counted twice in the numerator and twice in the denominator.
-In an alternative scenario, if a person tests negative at a VCT centre and then positive through provider-initiated testing, she should be reported once in the numerator and twice in the denominator.
+In an alternative scenario, if a person tests negative at a voluntary counselling and testing (VCT) centre and then positive through provider-initiated testing, she should be reported once in the numerator and twice in the denominator.

 Please note that only tests conducted where the results are returned to the person should be counted.
 Also, a person should only be counted as testing once in the numerator and the denominator, even if up to three different assays are performed to confirm an HIV-positive diagnosis according to the national testing algorithm.